Jay22519/Santander_Bank_Customer_Satisfaction/README.md

 This repository contains data manipulation , feature selection , multivariate feature visualization and model training to predict the customer satisfaction

-https://www.kaggle.com/cast42/exploring-features/data -> From this repo some mutlivariate feature visualization is left

-https://www.kaggle.com/selfishgene/advanced-feature-exploration -> From this repo some adanvced feature selection is left